OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Proposed System

-\textbf{Threat model.} We assume an adversary who wants to leak information about the client’s training data as a \textit{semi-honest} server.
-The server has (1) access to the trained model for each round of FL, and (2) the data i.i.d. with the client's training data, and (3) the capability to observe the memory access patterns of TEE.
-These requirements can be respectively justified as follows.
-(1): The server can access the model parameters if there is no enclave-to-client encryption for the model delivery in the downlink.
-However, because the server is in charge of model validation, it makes sense for the server to have access to models during each round of training.
-Furthermore, attackers could easily blend in with massive clients.
-(2): Generally, the server has access to public datasets for model validation and/or for initial model training, which is essential in production-uses.
-(3): This follows the general threat model for TEE.
-Except for the trusted component (i.e., CPU package), all other components of the server, such as the OS/hypervisor, the main memory and all communication paths are untrusted.
-The server can observe memory access patterns by known and/or unknown side channel attacks as described in Section \ref{sec:memory_access_pattern_leak}.
-To summarize more generally, we assume that the attacker is a semi-honest server that is simultaneously responsible for model aggregation and validation in FL.
+We assume that the server has (1) access to the trained model during each round of FL, (2) access to the global test dataset, and (3) the capability to observe the memory access patterns of the TEE.
+These requirements can be justified as follows.
+(1): Because the server is in charge of model validation, it makes sense for the server to have access to the global models during all rounds.
+Alternatively, attackers can easily blend in with clients to access global models.
+(2): Generally, the semi-honest server that has access to public datasets for model validation covers the overall dataset distribution, which is essential in production uses.
+Similar assumptions have been made in previous studies on inference attacks \cite{wang2019beyond, hu2022federated}.
+Subsequently, we experimentally evaluate the required dataset volume (Figure \ref{fig:attack_reducing_test_dataset}).
+(3): This follows the general threat assumption for TEE.
+The SGX excludes side-channel attacks from the scope of protection \cite{costan2016intel, nilsson2020survey}.
+Except for the trusted hardware component (i.e., the CPU package), all other components of the server, e.g., the system software (i.e., OS/hypervisor), main memory, and all communication paths, are considered to be untrusted.
+The server can observe memory access patterns through known or unknown side-channel attacks, as described in Section \ref{sec:memory_access_pattern_leak}.